ladvoc/BijectiveDictionary/Sources/BijectiveDictionary/Documentation.docc/Creating a BijectiveDictionary.md

 See: ``BijectiveDictionary/init(dictionaryLiteral:)``

 ``BijectiveDictionary`` conforms to `ExpressibleByDictionaryLiteral` and therefore can be initialized with common `Dictionary` syntax.
 (Note, this creates a `BijectiveDictionary` directly, and does not create any `Dictionary`.)
 In practice, this is one of the easiest ways to create a `BijectiveDictionary`.

+># Warning
+>The dictionary literal used here must not contain any duplicates in the left or right values or else this initializer will fatal error.
 ```swift
 let bDict: BijectiveDictionary = ["A": 1, "B": 2, "C": 3]
 ```